ACADEMIC PROGRAM

 ACADEMIC ADVISORY COMMITTEE

 The Academic Advisory Committee (AAC) operates through the office of the Academic Dean.
 It is concerned in general with all the areas of the Academic program of the Pacific Regional Seminary.
-For the Academic Year 2020 its membership consists of:
+For the Academic Year 2026 its membership consists of:

-• Rev. Dr. Donald Maldari, SJ (Dean)
+• Rev. Dr. Tupouniua Tutoe (Dean)

 • Fr.
 Samuela Tukidia, SM

-• Aisea Muavesi (Student President)
+• Ianana Taranteuea (Student President)

 The AAC meets to discuss academic concerns of both faculty and students.
 The recommendations and reports of the AAC are presented to the Academic Faculty for further discussions and then approval.
 One of the main concerns of the AAC is to evaluate continually the current academic program and curriculum, the work loads of individual programs and courses, and to make recommendations to the faculty concerning the future development of the curriculum.